 - Free Third Thursday & Downtown Artwalk at 1911 Pacific Ave

-Every Third Thursday from 4pm to 7pm you can check out the Tacoma Artwalk.
-There will be creative works from artists around the city on display as well as live music, food vendors, and an art market.
+Every Third Thursday from 4pm to 7pm you can check out the Tacoma Artwalk to see creative works from artists around the city on display and to enjoy live music, food vendors, and an art market.

 Sculptures & Statues